 Think Like a Cybercriminal

-I have been really digging into data discovery and classification – one of our technology partners, Netwrix, has integrated our classification technologies into their Netwrix Auditor product, a visibility platform for user behavior analysis and risk mitigation.
+I have been really digging into data discovery and classification.
+Netwrix, our parent company, integrated our classification technologies into its Netwrix Auditor product, a visibility platform for user behavior analysis and risk mitigation.
 I will throw some topics out there, even if your organization is still not at the point of evaluating or purchasing security software.

 In today’s environments, enterprise boundaries have blurred, and data flows have become more complex.
 The traditional classification questions that need to be answered and documented are:

 - Where does it exist?